LukeyBSystems/deepstatsdocs/docs/quickstart.md

 ### Step 1: Import the package
 Window -> Package Manager -> Find Deepstats, import.
 You can exclude the Demo folder if you don't want it.

 If you're going to include the demo folder, it is recommended to import DeepStats into a new project to avoid script errors if you modify the stat configuration.

-### Step 2: Create your stat configuration
+### Step 2: Create a StatConfiguration
-Find the place in your assets that you want to store DeepStats data.
+Find the place in your project that you want to store DeepStats data.

 Right click -> Create -> DeepStats -> Stat Configuration.

 Add the stat names to the Stat Types list.
-They must be unique and a valid name for a C# enum (it will make some attempt to clean up whitespace and capitalisation for you on generation).
+They must be unique and a valid name for a C# enum (it will make some attempt to clean up whitespace and capitalisation for you on generation).\
-Optional: Add any scalers you might expect to use, these are things that may scale a modifier such as "NearbyTrees", "Number of active poisons"
+Optional: Add any scalers you might expect to use, these are things that may scale a modifier such as "NearbyTrees", "Number of active poisons"\
 Optional: Add any conditions you might expect to use, these are things such as "HasBoost", "InWater"

 When you're done, click the "Generate C# scripts" button.

-### Step 3: Configure your stat properties
+### Step 3: Create a StatProperties
 In the same folder as your stat configuration,

 Right click -> Create -> DeepStats -> Stat Properties.
 This is where you will set default values for your stats, and configure any post-processing.

 The default value will be the initial stat value for all instances.
 Use postprocessing to modify the final value of a stat after modifiers

+Most projects will only need one StatProperties, although it can be useful for debugging to swap this out sometimes, for example if you're testing extreme values of a stat.

 ### Step 4: Initialise your scene
 Open the scene that will be using DeepStats.

 Then in the toolbar at the top of the Unity Editor, Tools -> DeepStats -> Initialise Scene.
 This will add a DeepStatsManager gameObject.

 Open DeepStatsManager, drag your stat properties Scriptable Object into the reference slot.